 Persistence in practice is something we often don’t talk much about.
-But being persistent can make a big difference in our progress on the path.
+But when we develop persistence or diligence, it can make a big difference in our progress on the path.
 Phakchok Rinpoche, in this video clip from a teaching in Taiwan, has some advice for us.
 The teaching is in English with Chinese translation.

-We all are different.
-We have different personalities and different capabilities.
-Because of that, some of us learn the meditation techniques more quickly or easily than others.
+All of us come to the practice with different backgrounds.
+We have unique personalities and varied capabilities.
+Because of that, some of us learn meditation techniques more quickly or easily than others.
 Some of us take longer to understand.
 That is very normal.

 But, there are two important qualities we should have to be successful in practice.

 1. First, we can try to understand.
 Try to know, “This is what I need to do!”
 We can have that important wish to understand, even if we don’t really get everything.

 2. The second important quality is persistence or diligence.
 Keep trying!
 Trial and error are important, and never back up — just keep trying!